-Under the theme of harmony and balance, “Presence and Persistence” invites 11 teams of artists from Korea and other counties who have shown positive and creative homeostasis, including Helmo (Montreuil, France) and Miju Lee (Busan, Korea), There is also the in-house Ghost Collective (Seoul), Studio Spass (Rotterdam), Club Sans (Seoul, Reims), Bin Koh (Amsterdam), Simo Tse (Amsterdam), Dongwan Kook (Seoul), Naky Hwang (London), and TUKATA® (Incheon).
+Under the theme of harmony and balance, “Presence and Persistence” invites 13 teams of artists from Korea and other counties who have shown positive and creative homeostasis, including Helmo (Montreuil) and Miju Lee (Busan).
+There are also the inhouse Ghost Collective (Seoul), Studio Spass (Rotterdam), Club Sans (Seoul, Reims), Bin Koh (Amsterdam), Simo Tse (Amsterdam), Dongwan Kook (Seoul), Naky Hwang (London), and TUKATA® (Incheon).
 Works by these artists invited from a number of cities are installed all over the exhibition venue, and Culture Station Seoul 284 connects all these different parts of the event.
 This part consists of leading works of Typojanchi 2021, expressing the theme “Typography and Life” in the most profound way.

 Naky Hwang thinks about how visual language works and our lives as well as the new visual language and visual symbols that are born between them.
-While working as a freelance illustrator in Seoul for about four years, Hwang mainly worked with digital tools, and Hwang’s role in most commission projects ended by sending digital data to clients.
-As she wanted to create images with substance and materiality, not just floating data, she moved to London to study visual language.
-While thinking seriously about a medium that best expresses her work style depicting mental, transcendental, and meditative themes in an abstract way, Hwang came to continue working with a focus on VR, a medium that provides a perfect sense of immersion by making the viewer move into digital images themselves instead of giving materiality to digital images.
+She continues working with a focus on VR, a medium that provides a perfect sense of immersion by making the viewer move into digital images themselves instead of giving materiality to digital images.
 Today, she thinks about what kind of experience could be possible in spatialized pictures and how communication through them could work.

 We were born without choosing to be born.
 We are all different, but the fact that we were (helplessly) born is the same.
 In order to live each individual life while understanding it, we use our ability to sense and perceive our lives, and then create an internal world by responding to images and texts provided by the outside world.
 We also ignore, discard, store, forget, repeat, classify, preserve, or process the images and texts in doing so.
 Language, sense, and emotions are good tools for creating our inner world.
 Language shapes our inner world and gives names to nameless experiences.
 The senses capture stimuli from the outside world, and emotions classify them into pleasure, pain, fear, comfort, sadness, and joy, for example.
 Classified stimuli interpret the past, and suggest the future so that we can make choices in the present.